Are you feeling creative but having trouble getting started? Are you wondering how to get your ideas flowing?

 Doesn’t get much simpler than this one.
 Just start!

-It doesn’t matter whether you are a writer, painter, sculptor, dancer, singer or cook you need to start somewhere.
+It doesn’t matter whether you are a writer, photographer, painter, sculptor, dancer, singer, or cook you need to start somewhere.

 3. Keep going

 The more you do the work the more ideas you will have.
-It’s a case of one idea leads to 10 others.
+It’s a case of one idea leading to 10 others.

 4. Don’t obsess about every idea being fabulous